MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/secure-teams-highly-regulated-data-scenario.md

 description: Create a secure team to store your most valuable and sensitive files.
 ---

-# Secure teams for highly regulated data
+# Teams for highly regulated data

-This article provides recommendations and steps for configuring a private team in Microsoft Teams to lock down access to Teams features—such as chats, meetings, and files—to only members and owners of the Office 365 group for the team.
+This article provides you with recommendations and steps to configure a private team in Microsoft Teams that locks down access to Teams features—such as chats, meetings, and files—to only members and owners of the Office 365 group for the team.

-Beyond the private access based on the Office 365 group, this article defines how to configure the underlying private SharePoint team site, which you can access from the Files menu option of a team channel, for the additional security needed to store highly regulated data.
+Beyond the private access based on the Office 365 group, this article describes how to configure the underlying private SharePoint team site, which you can access from the **Files** section of a team channel, for the additional security needed to store highly regulated data.
 On this SharePoint team site, you can store and collaborate on files, pages, a shared calendar, tasks, a notebook, and lists.

-The elements of configuration for secure teams for highly regulated data are:
+The elements of configuration for a team for highly regulated data are:

 - A private team with a corresponding Office 365 group that has owner and member user accounts.
 - Additional security on the underlying SharePoint site for the team that:
   - Prevents members of the site from granting access to others.
   - Prevents non-members of the site from requesting access to the site.
 - An Office 365 retention label for the underlying SharePoint site that is automatically applied to new files on the site as a default way to define retention policies.
-- A Data Loss Prevention (DLP) policy that uses the retention label and blocks users from sending files outside the organization.
+- A Data Loss Prevention (DLP) policy that uses the retention label and blocks users from sharing or sending files outside the organization.
-- An Office 365 sensitivity label or a sublabel of a highly regulated label that has encryption enabled and Co-Author permissions for the Office 365 group for the team.
-Users apply the label or sublabel to files stored in Files section of the team from the Sensitivity menu bar option in Word, Excel, and PowerPoint.
+- An Office 365 sensitivity label or a sublabel of a highly regulated label that has encryption enabled and Co-Author permissions for the Office 365 group of the team.
+Users apply the label or sublabel to files stored in **Files** section of the team from the Sensitivity menu bar option in Word, Excel, and PowerPoint.

 Here is the resulting configuration with a sensitivity label.